Scientific mornings of the UNESCO Global Geopark in Percé are part of the regular 2019 summer program.

 WHERE AND WHEN?

-Under the tent of the Geopark, behind the reception pavilion: every day from 9h to 10h.
+Under the Geopark marquee, behind the reception pavilion: every day from 10:30 am to 11:30 am.

-Buy your tickets at the Geopark Pavilion or on site in cash: 10 $ taxes included.
+Buy your tickets at the Geopark Pavilion: 10 $ taxes included.

 Monday: Marie-Victorin Workshop